 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-- Paper based records – All personal data provided by you is to be kept safe and in good condition for eight years from the date of your last visit in accordance with the requirements of a professional body or our therapy practice insurers.
+- Client records and notes – All personal data provided by you is to be kept safe and in good condition for eight years from the date of your last visit in accordance with the requirements of a professional body or our therapy practice insurers.

 - Emails will be kept for up to three months after which time they will be deleted.
-Where relevant to the client’s case history, emails may be printed and retained further as paper-based data as outlined above.
+Where relevant to the client’s case history, emails may be copied and retained as client records/notes as outlined above.

-Facebook : Messages are replied to deleted.
+Messenger: Messages are replied and deleted.
 If potentially relevant for your treatment, a handwritten note, or print out of you message and my reply is added to your file.

 8. How and Where Do You Store or Transfer My Personal Data?